Sunday, January 14, 2018

 To create my card I started by stamping the focal image onto some Copic-friendly 110lb cardstock and colored her using my Copic markers.
 I then fussy cut her out and edged the image with my Memento tuxedo black dual tip marker to clean the edges up.
 I stamped the image again onto some patterned paper from the My Mind's Eye Signature Christmas 6x6 paper pad and then cut it into a small panel.
 I die cut an oval into some smoky blue grey cardstock from Hampton Art's ki natural cardstock 6x6 paper pad using a Spellbinders die and then adhered the image behind it.
 I then die cut a scalloped oval using another Spellbinders die into some more of the My Mind's Eye paper and wrapped some sage grey twine from American Crafts around the panel close the bottom and tied it off with a bow.
 I popped the panel up off of the card using some 3M foam tape and adhered it to the card.
 I stamped the sentiment from the same Unity Stamp Company stamp set onto more Copic-friendly cardstock and colored it in with my alcohol markers to match the colors on the patterned paper.
 I fussy cut the heart sentiment down and adhered it to the card.
 To finish off my card I added some sequins from The Ton around the panel, added some clear Wink of Stella to the mittens and scarf on the focal image, and then some dashed black lines around the outer panel and inside the oval panel.
 I hope you like it!

-As for my beverage of choice I opted for a nice hot cup of black French roast from Seattle's Best Coffee served up in a fun Christmas mug.
+As for my beverage of choice I opted for a nice hot cup of black French roast from Seattle's Best Coffee.

 Now be sure to hop on over to Michael and Deb's blogs and leave them some love in the way of a comment!